FrancesCoronel/personal-website-v3/_posts/2014-11-10-magnifying-the-bootcamp-research-experience.md

 > > Thinkful Bootcamp Finder branches off of *Thinkful*, a company
 > > founded 2 years in 2012 that has become an increasingly popular
 > > online learning for those who want to learn how to become a web
-> > developer but don’t want to move or pay LOTS of that cash to do so.
+> > developer but don't want to move or pay LOTS of that cash to do so.

 **Positives** 😄